Radiology’s VC Funding Boom?

 • PracticeSuite: An embedded solution including workflow options to accommodate entries from the RIS/PACS worklist or within the billing module.
 Quickly accesses top billing functions, Payment Ledger for balances and eligibility, and Payment Entry to add payment and print a receipt.

-• openDoctor: Automated appointment notifications through SMS and email which replaces lists of confirmation calls and reduces missed appointment rates.
+• openDoctor: Automated appointment notifications through SMS and email which replaces lists of confirmation calls and reduces missed appointments.

 • InterFAX by Upland: Integrated digital workflow for inbound (available soon) and outbound faxes, reducing the need for manual acceptance and processing of referral or report faxes.